kevlar-kt/kevlar/docs/index.md

 Its purpose is to be an auditing tool, used to inspect the security environment on Android devices.

-A security environment is the security state of a device, which can be probed with the different packages.
+A security environment is the security state of a device, which can be probed with the different packages kevlar provides.

 Each package focuses on a specific security environment area:

 - `antipiracy` detects the presence of pirate software installed on the device (user-wise security);
-- `rooting` detects the presence of root access, custom binaries, and abnormal system status on the OS (system-wise security);
+- `rooting` detects the presence of root access, custom binaries, and abnormal OS status (system-wise security);
-- `integrity` detects certain types of tampering techniques your app may have been targeted with (app-wise security).
+- `integrity` detects certain types of tampering attempts your app may have been targeted with (app-wise security).

 Kevlar is intended to be used any time it is deemed necessary to determine whether the device your app is running on can be regarded as secure, according to your policies and security requirements.